-These team-taught courses are organized by organ systems of the human body and various diseases associated with them.
+The course will be taught by the clinical faculty to provide instruction utilizing both didactic and practical experience sessions.
+The course is organized by organ systems of the human body and various diseases associated with them.
 Students will learn about the pathophysiology and pharmacotherapy of various disease states that health care practitioners (pharmacists) may encounter in their practice settings.
 Students will learn to make appropriate therapy choices, define goals of therapy, and learn to assess whether these goals are being achieved.
-Students will learn to create, implement and monitor pharmaceutical care plans.
+Students will learn to create, implement, and monitor pharmaceutical care plans.
 A goal of this course is to prepare students with the ability to render pharmaceutical care and participate successfully for the experiential program.